 Symfony Console component with dependency injection, config handling, configurable command loading, and other niceties.

-Symfony Console component plus dependency injection, config handling, easily configured loading of commands, and other niceties.
+Symfony Console component plus dependency injection, config handling, easily configured loading of commands, STDIN as first argument, improvements to default command behavior, and other niceties.

 Like most Symfony projects these days, you start with composer, requiring

 tjm/sy-console as a dependency.
 You'll create an application similar to how you would with the symfony component alone, but using the sy-console

 Application class and passing it configuration as an argument.

 #!/usr/bin/env php <?php require __DIR__ . /'vendor/autoload.php'; use TJM\Component\Console\Application; (new Application(__DIR__ . '/config.yml'))->run();

 In the config file, you can set parameters, do imports, and configure services just like you would with a Symfony Standard app (although without a few of the niceties, like bundle path aliases).
 There is a 'tjm_console' key for configuring the app itself.
 This is where you set the name, version, and commands.